edubois/spiritiz/README.md

 2+3*4*3
 ```

-Then it put all computed results in a vector<double>
+The parser output all computed results in a vector<double>, the program iterates over the vector and display results.